This post may contain affiliate links. Please see my disclosure policy for more details.

 While there are a few sights to enjoy (such as a ruined telegraph station half buried beneath sand dunes), and crossing the Nullarbor is a once in a lifetime experience that carries a bit of a badge of honour in terms of Australian travel, you’ll probably want to get across it as quickly as possible.

-I’ve written a very comprehensive guide to crossing the Nullarbor, which includes everything from where to stay overnight and where to get petrol to interesting attractions and driving tips.
+I’ve written a very comprehensive Nullarbor guide, linked below, which includes everything from where to stay overnight and where to get petrol to interesting attractions and driving tips.
 Do give it a read if you’re going to do this journey.

 You’ll pass plenty of road trains on the Nullarbor, a few other travellers and a handful of road houses – basically petrol stations with cafes, overnight accommodation and usually metered showers.
 You can either stay the night at these or use the many free camping areas like I did.